 Invest in some real-time monitoring.
 Updating and backing up your site won’t automatically insulate your website.
 A real-time monitoring service watches for malicious activity on your site and fixes and cleans it before you can say “boo”.

 We use multi-layer web application firewall.
-Beside of WAF installed in our system, we always use CloudFlare and Sucuri to protect e-commerce and high traffic websites from malware attack, XSS attack, credit card theft and DDoS attack.
+Beside of WAF installed in our system, we always use CloudFlare and Sucuri to protect e-commerce and high traffic websites from a malware attack, XSS attack, credit card theft and DDoS attack.

 We make backups of all website and database regularly.
-We also have backup archiving system that keeps daily, weekly and monthly archive of the website and databases.
+We also have a backup archiving system that keeps daily, a weekly and monthly archive of the website and databases.
 We can go back to website and database up to one month old.
 Beside of onsite backup, we also keep a copy of the backup offsite.
-So that if anything happens to our data center, our customers data will still be retrievable.
+So that if anything happens to our data center, our customer’s data will still be retrievable.

 1. Strong spam filter